Independence and Collaboration:

 How You’ll Benefit as an Interior Health Nurse Practitioner

-Whether they are caring for the Frail Elderly in Residential Care, partnering in care with First Nations’ communities, providing Primary Care in a number of urban and rural settings, or supporting patients while in Hospital, all of IH’s NPs are united in their dedication to serving the everyday health care needs of clients.
+Whether they are caring for the Frail Elderly in Long-Term Care, partnering in care with First Nations’ communities, providing Primary Care in a number of urban and rural settings, or supporting patients while in Hospital, all of IH’s NPs are united in their dedication to serving the everyday health care needs of clients.
 To be a successful NP at IH, you need to believe in a team approach to providing care while promoting health, preventing illness, and managing chronic conditions.

 Supportive, Caring Environment

 NP’s at IH have a well-established Community of Practice lead by the NP Professional Practice Leader and Director of Advanced Nursing Practice.

 I recommend working for IH as an NP because of the tremendous support we receive from our Managers and Directors.
 As well, we have a Professional Practice and a Clinical Lead, both of whom are available for consultation and assistance in practice.
 Support and encouragement is available through our dynamic NP Community of Practice, which is the total collection of NPs throughout IH.
 We provide one another with answers, recommendations and suggestions on a variety of clinical topics.

 - Pamela Klassen, NP for IH in Kelowna, BC

 Independent in practice, but driven by an interdisciplinary team approach, each NP holds his/her own caseload and is supported by a strong leadership team.
 Working collaboratively alongside physicians, surgeons, and other health-care professionals, NP’s are deeply integrated into the IH health-care team.